Due Diligence: Making ‘Pre-Diligence’ a Part of the Company’s DNA

 What Is Due Diligence?

-Due diligence is a thorough, systematic audit or investigation that helps to mitigate risk from a business investment.
-In the M&A world, due diligence involves the examination of the target business’ financial records, contracts with suppliers and customers, employment agreements, documented sales, operational processes, legal documents, etc.
+Due diligence is a thorough, systematic audit or investigation that helps mitigate risk from a business investment.
+In the M&A world, due diligence involves examining the target business’s financial records, contracts with suppliers and customers, employment agreements, documented sales, operational processes, legal documents, etc.

-In the US, due diligence became a common practice after the Securities Act was passed in 1933.
-Both the securities dealers and brokers were responsible for full disclosure of material information about their selling tools.
+In the US, due diligence became common after the Securities Act was passed in 1933.
+Securities dealers and brokers became responsible for fully disclosing material information about their selling tools.
 Full disclosure protected both dealers and brokers against a material fact that was not known at the time of the sale.
-The act was their legal defense: as long as both parties conducted due diligence and had fully disclosed the results, they were not held liable for any information not uncovered during the inspection.
+The act was their legal defense: as long as both parties conducted due diligence and fully disclosed the results, they were not held liable for any information not uncovered during the inspection.

-In M&A, due diligence is conducted before the deal is closed to assure the buyer of what they are getting from the deal.
+In M&A negotiations, due diligence is conducted before the deal is closed to assure the buyer of what they are getting from the deal.
 It helps make informed business decisions, as the quality of the information exchanged between the buyer, and the seller remains uncompromised.

 All buyers want to know well in advance what business obligations they are assuming.
 For this, they need to examine the target company’s litigation risks, liabilities, problematic vendor contracts, and physical and intellectual property issues.
 Some buyers also want to know more about the management team and how they operate the business; others might be more interested in the sales pipeline, as it directly affects the business prospects in the future.
 Similarly, business investors want to identify potential risks before they enter the deal.